WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

 ## Prerequisites

-Before you can get started with Meadow.Windows, make sure your [development machine is set up for Meadow development](/Meadow/Getting_Started/Hello_World/).
+Before you can get started with Meadow.Blazor, make sure your [development machine is set up for Meadow development](/Meadow/Getting_Started/Hello_World/).

 If not installed already, install the .NET 8.0 SDK.
-You can find the latest version of the .NET SDK for Windows from the [.NET downloads](https://dotnet.microsoft.com/download/dotnet/).
+You can find the latest version of the .NET SDK from the [.NET downloads](https://dotnet.microsoft.com/download/dotnet/).

 ### Using GPIO and SPI

-With an additional accessory, you can add GPIO and SPI capabilities to your Windows device.
+With an additional accessory, you can add GPIO and SPI capabilities to your desktop device.
 You can use an [FTDI breakout board such as FT232H](https://www.adafruit.com/product/2264) to provide GPIO and SPI capabilities.
-(The FT232H also supports I2C, but in this early stage, Meadow.Windows does not yet support it.)
+(The FT232H also supports I2C, but in this early stage, Meadow.Blazor does not yet support it.)

 ## Create your first Meadow.Blazor app